 We conducted a proof-of-concept analysis to determine whether choices on Day 2 were influenced by selective satiation, specifically by feeding participants an odor-matched meal.
 We examined participants’ choices between stimuli predicting sated (SA) and non-sated (NS) odor options in savory-sweet pairs that had not been previously trained.

 Participants’ odor pleasantness ratings decreased after the meal across all sessions and participants (p=2.75e-13, 2A).
 This reduction was unaffected by TMS condition (sham vs. cTBS), TMS target site (aOFC vs. pOFC), session number (1st, 2nd, 3rd), or sated odor type (savory/sweet) (all p>0.05; 6).
-Importantly, these results suggest that disruption of OFC activity did not impair participants’ ability to update the value of reward outcomes (Izquierdo, Suda, and Murray 2004; Rhodes and Murray 2013; Howard et al. 2020)
+Importantly, these results suggest that TMS did not impair participants’ ability to update the value of reward outcomes (Izquierdo, Suda, and Murray 2004; Rhodes and Murray 2013; Howard et al. 2020)

 When collapsing across sessions, post-meal choices of SA stimuli were significantly reduced relative to pre-meal in both the aOFC (Wilcoxon signed rank test, one-sided, p=0.024) and pOFC (p=2.3e-3) groups (2B), confirming an effect of selective satiation on free choices.
 SA choices were significantly correlated with the pleasantness difference between sated and non-sated odors, both before and after the meal (7A, B), indicating that participants made their choices based on relative odor preference, as anticipated.
 We further calculated the change in pleasantness for both sated and non-sated odors (post-meal minus pre-meal), and then subtracted the change in non-sated odor ratings from that of sated odors.
 This “selective satiation index” was significantly correlated with the corresponding change in SA choices (Pearson’s r=0.46, p=8.3e-4; 7C), again supporting the behavioral impact of the change of subjective odor value.